aidanwhiteley/books/README.md

 * Spring Security for method level authorisation
 * Mongo based persistence with the use of Spring Data MongoRepository
     * next to no persistence code
-    * except for some Mongo aggregation queries added to the Repository implmentation
+    * except for some Mongo aggregation queries added to the Repository implementation
 * Accessing the Google Books API with the Spring RestTemplate

 ### Tests